qijianpeng/awesome-edge-computing/README.md

   is purely microscopic: each vehicle is modelled explicitly, has an own route, and moves individually through the network.
 Simulations are deterministic by default but there are various options for introducing randomness.

+- [SimFaaS](https://github.com/pacslab/simfaas): This is a project done in PACS Lab aiming to develop a performance simulator for serverless computing platforms.
+Using this simulator, we can calculate Quality of Service (QoS) metrics like average response time, the average probability of cold start, average running servers (directly reflecting average cost), a histogram of different events, distribution of the number of servers throughout time, and many other characteristics.

 - [SimFlex](https://parsa.epfl.ch/simflex/): SimFlex is proceeding along two synergistic fronts: (1) Flexus is a powerful and flexible simulator framework